 Identifying death camas is important if you have livestock, but it can also help prevent people from consuming it.
 The leaves are grass-like and V-shaped.
 They grow from a bulb that resembles an onion with a dark outer coating.
 Look for single, unbranched stems.
 The stem terminates in a raceme of flowers with colors ranging from greenish white to cream or even a little pink.
 The raceme has multiple, six-petaled, small flowers.

 It is possible to mistake death camas for something edible, so be very aware of the characteristics of edible plants before consuming them.
 Death camas can be mistaken for wild onion, in particular, with its onion-like bulb.
-The leaves may smell a little like onion.
-An edible wild onion has hollow leaves, while death camas does not.
+However the bulbs of death camas lack the distinctive onion scent.
 Also, look out for sego lily and camas plants, which look similar to death camas.

 The biggest risk to livestock is in early spring, as death camas is one of the first plants to emerge.
 Inspect any grazing area before turning animals loose and avoid any areas that are heavily populated with death camas.